dragonked2/Egy-Crack/README.md

 - Generate Ethereum addresses from private keys
 - Check for matches against a list of Ethereum addresses
-- Sequential or random mode for private key generation
+- random mode for private key generation
-- Discord webhook integration for real-time notifications
 - Progress tracking with a user-friendly progress bar
 - Outputs matches to a file for easy reference